Growing Microgreens in your Garden: Tips and Steps

 Microgreens don’t require quite as much nutrition as seedlings as they don’t need to grow into mature plants.
 Certain mixes for cultivating seeds have little to no nutrients or high sodium levels.
 Other growing media may tend to hold more moisture than required, thus blocking potential air pockets.
 Such mixes could lead to problems like damping and root rot.

-While microgreens can grow and thrive in a plethora of growing media, they do vary in nutrient content and requirement over time.
+Microgreens can grow and thrive in a plethora of growing media.
+However, they do vary in nutrient content and requirement over time.
 You can take charge of the flavor intensity, color vibrance, nutrient richness and content, and healthiness by creating your own seed growing mix.
 You can add trace elements and all the necessary minerals required for healthy growth.
 A good idea is to use liquid seaweed solutions daily or once every two days.

 After totally harvesting all your microgreens, the seed raising mix will be overrun with unharvested roots.
 Over time, it will break down and add to the organic matter content of the soil.
 However, without additional time and processing, trying to plant new seeds into the mix would be unwise, as there won’t be room for sufficient growth and germination.